Funeral Director & Cremation Services Melbourne

 Botanical Funerals is a Melbourne based funeral firm founded by sixth generation funeral director Ian Allison.
 Botanical Funerals offer an exceptional high standard of service and support the way you want your loved one’s funeral.
 You are at the centre of what we do, and we want the best outcome for you and your family.

 We hold funeral services and cremation services throughout Melbourne in chapels, churches, reception centres, sports clubs, vineyards, and even in the peaceful surrounds of a garden.
-We can provide your family with all types of services, from burials or cremations, religious funeral services through to non-religious funeral services or pre-paid funeral services.
+We can provide your family with all types of funeral arrangements & services, from burials or cremations, religious funeral services through to non-religious funeral services or pre-paid funeral services.
 Our committed and experienced team members will accompany you before, during, and after the funeral.
 As a family owned and operated funeral home, we proudly continue a tradition of delivering high quality funeral services that we have done for over 150 years using a contemporary and unique approach.

 Botanical Funerals is devoted to giving back to the community.
 Ian is heavily involved with Suicide Prevention Australia having experienced the loss of his Mother and when engaging Botanical Funerals you’re helping save lives.

 Call Ian on 03 9706 3136 to discuss your family’s needs.

 Being a 6th generation Funeral Director, Ian Allison has grown up with funerals his whole life, with a wealth of knowledge passed down from one generation to the next.